thirstler/slor/README.md

 Slor can be used to generate load and measure the performance capabilities of S3 storage systems.
-It will measure throughput, bandwidth and processing times of several basic S3 operations (read, write, head, delete, overwrite, reread and tagging) in discrete and mixed workload configurations.
+It will measure throughput, bandwidth and processing times of several basic S3 operations (read, write, head, delete, overwrite, reread, MPUs and read-ranges) in discrete and mixed workload configurations.

 How does it do?
 ---------------
 It operates as a system of load-generators (drivers) that are instructed to do "things" by a controller process.
-This is similar to other load generation
+This is similar to other distributed load generation systems:
-systems:

     Controller ___ Driver1
                 \_ Driver2
                 \_ Driver3
                 \_ etc...

-You start load-generators (or drivers) on the systems you want to use for load generation.
+You start drivers on the systems you want to use for load generation.
 Then you will reference these servers when starting a workload with a slor "controller" process.
 The controller is responsible for sending workloads to driver processes and then collecting the returned performance data.

 Where does it do?
 -----------------